GeekyGhost/Python-to-Java-converter/readme.txt

 This script is a thought experiment and a work in progress.
 It should not be relied upon for production code conversions or mission-critical projects.
 It is intended to provide a starting point for developers and to showcase the possibilities of converting code between programming languages.

 Please use the script with caution and understand that it may not accurately convert all Python code to Java.
+ChatGPT wrote most of this readme.
+I like the formatting of it.